An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Proposed Method

 We stress the significance of the distance between the sample and the hyperplane.
-And according to the above assumption, we can give the definition of Adaptive Weight function(AW function). \begin{definition}(\textbf{AW function}) In the $k$ th iteration, let $\alpha_{ki}$ be the weight of the $i$ th sample.
-Set $M=\text{max} \{d_{1}^{k},d_{2}^{k},…,d_{l}^{k}\},m=\text{min}\{d_{1}^{k},d_{2}^{k},…,d_{l}^{k}\}$.
-Accordingly, the following Adaptive Weight function(AW function) is proposed:
+And according to the above assumption, we can give the definition of Adaptive Weight function(AW function).